SolaceProducts/pubsubplus-gke-quickstart/README.md

 * The default cluster name is `solace-cluster` which can be changed by specifying the `-c <cluster name>` command line argument.

 * The default machine type is "n1-standard-4".
 To use a different [Google machine type](https://cloud.google.com/compute/docs/machine-types ), specify `-m <machine-type>`.
-Note that the minimum CPU and memory requirements must be satisfied for the targeted message broker size, see the next step.
+Note that the minimum CPU and memory requirements must be satisfied for the targeted event broker size, see the next step.

 * The default node OS image type is Ubuntu.
 Specify [other node image type](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images ) using `-i <image-type>`